ian29/git-tutorial/git-tutorial.md

 # Set Up

+If you haven't already, be sure to [get set up with Git](http://help.github.com/set-up-git-redirect).

 Although all of these are optional, these steps will improve your workflow and make learning git much more manageable.

+Also checkout http://gitref.org/ for more examples and explanations.

 ### Colors